304 North Cardinal St.

 What are Fairytale Pumpkins, and what makes them different from other pumpkin types?

-The Fairytale Pumpkin, also known as Musquée de Provence, is a medium-large French heirloom pumpkin cultivar.
+The Fairytale pumpkin, also known as Musquée de Provence, is a medium-large tan-colored French heirloom pumpkin cultivar.
 These pumpkins have deep ribs all around the pumpkin, giving them a very full appearance.
-Fairytale Pumpkins are great for baking because of the fine-grained orange flesh of the pumpkin.
-They also make outstanding festive autumn decor.
+Fairytale Pumpkins are great for baking because of the fine-grained orange flesh of the pumpkin, and also make for festive autumn decor.

 Fairytale pumpkins have a gorgeous shape to them, giving them the “fairytale” name.
 These pumpkins are large and wide, with deep ribs going all around the pumpkin, giving it a very full and romantic appearance.
 For those of you who love to decorate for different holidays, these are the pumpkins for you!